Escapes (film): Plot

+Cast

 Reception

 Ryan Swen of seattlescreenscene.com called the film "quietly spectacular, stylish, and moving."

 Ray Pride of newcityfilm.com called the film a "captivating experimental interview documentary".

 Hunter Lanier of filmthreat.com describes the documentary's style, explaining that "Almereyda chooses to fill the screen with clips from various films and TV shows that match the beats in Fancher’s story" and criticizing this technique for being "both distracting and narratively impotent."